 All information on this site is provided for general education purposes only and may not reflect changes in federal or state laws.
 It is not intended to be relied upon as legal, accounting, or tax advice.
 Please read my full disclaimer regarding this topic.
 Alright friends.
 Today I’m going to talk about something serious.
 Something that keeps rearing its ugly head around the internet, basically since the dawn of time.

 I started Paper + Spark to help creative entrepreneurs feel less confused and more confident about the financial side of running their biz.
 My goal is to educate and to explain these sometimes confusing issues in simple plain English.
 So, here we go.
 (PS – a great place to start is with this free checklist to help you get your financial ducks in a row!)

 You have likely seen variations of this myth.
-It might start with something like, “I’m just a hobby so…”.
+It might start with something like, “I’m just doing this as a hobby so…”.
 Or it might not even involve the trigger word, “hobby”.
-It might be something along the lines of – “you don’t need to report your income for taxes until you make $X.” I hate to rain on your parade, but it’s not true.
+It might be something along the lines of – “I heard I don’t need to report this money for taxes until I make $X.” I hate to rain on your parade, but it’s not true.

 Second, and most importantly, your business is probably not a “hobby”.
 Do you have the intent of making a profit with your shop?
 If the answer is yes, then you are the proud new owner of a business, my dear!

 It doesn’t matter if you’re not making a profit (yet).
 It doesn’t matter if you only made $300 in sales.
 It doesn’t matter if you haven’t “registered as a business” yet.
 You’re a business.
 In the words of the IRS, “Generally, an activity qualifies as a business if it is carried on with the reasonable expectation of earning a profit.”
-So really, whether you’re a hobby or a business is mostly about intent.
+So really, whether you’re a hobby or a business really boils down to intent.
 Are you just selling things to fund the cost of your craft stash?
 Maybe you’re a hobby.
 But most of us who set up shop at least have the intent or goal of making some money (whether we actually do is another story!).

 So back to my myth.
-Business or hobby, there’s not really a minimum sale amount your business must meet before you need to claim those sales on your tax return.
+Business or hobby, there is NOT a minimum sale amount your business must meet before you need to claim those sales on your tax return.
 You have to claim that money regardless.
 The only distinctions between business vs. hobby are: 1) where you claim those sales (like on which tax form), and 2) whether you can reduce those sales by any related expenses.

 How to report a hobby